meta-llama/llama-stack-apps/README.md

 ```

 As you can see above, each “spec” details the “providers” that make up that spec.
-For eg. The inline uses the “meta-reference” provider for inference while the ollama-inline relies on a different provider ( ollama ) for inference.
+For eg. The local uses the “meta-reference” provider for inference while the ollama-local relies on a different provider (Ollama) for inference.

 At this point, we don't recommend using the `remote` distribution since there are no remote providers supporting the Llama Stack APIs yet.